General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 and provides maintenance, refurbishment, outfitting and aircraft services for a variety of business-jet, narrow-body and wide-body aircraft customers globally.

-Financial results for General Dynamics' Aerospace (Gulfstream) segment were as follows:
+Financial results for General Dynamics' Aerospace (Gulfstream + Jet Aviation) segment were as follows:

 A $500 million seven-year facilities expansion project (announced in November 2010) is underway at Gulfstream's Savannah campus, including constructing new facilities, renovating existing infrastructure and expanding the group's R&D center.
-This investment is designed to ensure Gulfstream is well-positioned to meet future demand for business-jet aircraft and support services.
-This effort follows a recently completed $400 million multi-year project in Savannah that established a purpose-built G650 manufacturing facility, increased aircraft-service capacity, improved the group's customer sales and design center and created a state-of-the-art paint facility.
-In addition to the increased service capacity in Savannah, Gulfstream's service network continues to evolve to address the demands of the growing international installed base.
+This investment is designed to ensure Gulfstream is well-positioned to meet future demand for business-jet aircraft and support services and includes the completed purpose-built manufacturing facilities for production of the G500 and G600.
+This effort follows earlier projects that included a purpose-built G650 manufacturing facility, increased aircraft-service capacity, an improved customer sales and design center and a state-of-the-art paint facility.
+The project is scheduled to continue through 2017.

-General Dynamics has also leveraged the company's 2008 acquisition of Jet Aviation, a maintenance and repair services provider with aircraft service centers in more than 20 locations worldwide, to provide customers around the world with first-in-class service and support 24 hours a day.
-Jet Aviation augments General Dynamics' aerospace portfolio by providing maintenance, repair, aircraft management and FBO services to a broad global customer base.
-The Aerospace group also performs aircraft completions for business jets and narrow- and wide-body commercial aircraft produced by other OEMs at locations in Europe and the United States.
+General Dynamics has also leveraged the company's 2008 acquisition of Jet Aviation, a maintenance and repair services provider with aircraft service centers in more than 25 locations worldwide, to provide customers around the world with service and support 24 hours a day.
+Jet Aviation augments General Dynamics' Aerospace portfolio with completions (avionics, interior outfitting and paint) for business-jet customers, as well as custom, complex completions of single- and double-aisle aircraft requiring advanced engineering, design and manufacturing capabilities.
+In addition, Jet Aviation provides superior maintenance, repair, aircraft management and FBO services to a broad global customer base through a network of facilities across four continents.

 The company's Combat Systems segment is a global leader in the design, development, production, support and enhancement of tracked